 (crontab -l; echo "0 * * * * (wget -qO- wget.racing/nench.sh | bash) 2> & 1 | tee -a nench.log") | crontab

 A warning no crontab for root may appear, but it’s normal, the task is installed.
 You can verify the command by running crontab -l.

 Leave the server for a week or at least a day, and then return for the results, they will be in the nench.log file.

 Under Windows, a long file can be copied directly from Putty.
 In the settings Change settings … -> Window -> Lines of scrollback, you can put 20,000.
 This is enough for a test for 10 days.
 You can display the entire file with the command cat nench.log

 You can copy the entire contents of the screen by right-clicking on the title of the Putty window and selecting Copy all to the clipboard.

 Of course, you can simply download the log file via SFTP.

 When you are done testing, be sure to remove the task from cron using the crontab -e command

-We strongly recommend you to test the performance of your VPS service and if needed, migrate on a better alternative.
+We strongly recommend you test the performance of your VPS service and if needed, migrate to a better alternative.
 A key decision here can be to avoid EIG-owned hosts which are known for their degraded performance and support issues.
 If you got any open questions about nench script, be sure to check out nench benchmarking tool FAQ.